Fellowship Director James A. Onigkeit, M.D., working with fellows

 - Trauma and acute critical pediatric conditions (including neonates)

-The training program fulfills the requirements for training as stated by the American Board of Anesthesiology and is accredited by the Liaison Committee on Graduate Medical Education.
+The program fulfills the training requirements as defined by the American Board of Anesthesiology and is accredited by the Accreditation Council for Graduate Medical Education (ACGME).